AdamMil/KubernetesClient.Fluent/README.md

   ````

 ## Improved Exec Support
 The library adds improved exec support.
-The existing exec support uses web sockets, which
+The KubernetesClient exec support uses web sockets, which
 [has a flawed protocol](https://github.com/kubernetes/kubernetes/issues/89899) leading to some commands running forever.
 You can simply use `request.ExecuteCommandAsync` to execute a command on a resource -- usually but not necessarily a pod.